Table of Contents

 |Calculation||Positive predictive value = 0.52||Negative predictive value = 1|

 Out of 1,000 tested persons, 70 people (7%) are actually infected by the virus and their test is positive.
 Because of the lower specificity of the rapid test, 65 of the healthy 930 people also get a positive Ebola test result.
 Out of a total of 135 Ebola tests with a positive result, almost half, 65 people in our hospital, will have been diagnosed with a false positive and will have to be treated for safety reasons and put in isolation.
 Despite the apparently high values, the chance of actually having Ebola with a positive test result, in our example, is only 52%!

 Such considerations become important in the medical profession in the case of well-known screening tests, such as mammography for breast cancer or the PSA level determination for prostate cancer prevention.
-A false-positive test may result in uncertainty and invasive diagnosis for the patient, therefore, it is useful to be able to deal with test results and probabilities in order to optimally inform patients and to plan further diagnosis and treatment steps.
+False-positive test may result in uncertainty and invasive diagnosis for the patient, therefore, it is useful to be able to deal with test results and probabilities in order to optimally inform patients and to plan further diagnosis and treatment steps.

 Other Statistical Values

 Pretest probability indicates how likely a test will yield a positive result; therefore, it is dependent on prevalence.
 For example, the pretest probability for our Ebola rapid test is much lower in East Africa than in Sierra Leone due to a much lower prevalence.